markmbaum/MultiAssign.jl/README.md

 Importantly, each of the variables is assigned with a distinct call to `zeros` in the example above.
 The resulting `x`, `y`, and `z` vectors are not copies of each other.

 The macro should work wherever multiple variables should be assigned the same value.
 It simply generates identical assignments for each variable.
-You

 Type annotations will also work if you need them, except in global scope.
 For example
 ```julia